-BIG Alliance sourced a total of 17 volunteers from Expedia, Inc., MUFG Bank of Tokyo, and Bolt Burdon Solicitors to facilitate focused discussions in 11 Islington schools.
+BIG Alliance sourced a total of 17 volunteers from Expedia Group, MUFG, and Bolt Burdon Solicitors to facilitate focused discussions in 11 Islington schools.
 As well as giving time for pupils to discuss how the school environment can support and promote mental wellbeing, the 30 minute sessions provided volunteers the opportunity to improve their understanding of mental wellbeing and the challenges facing young people today.

 Lil Fahy, Mental Health Improvement Advisor at Islington Council, spoke highly of what BIG Alliance was able to bring to the campaign: